 Although Lake O’Hara is in British Columbia, it is in the Mountain Time Zone.
 This is the same time zone as Calgary, and is one hour ahead of Vancouver.

-2) Camp at Lake O’Hara
+2) Camping at Lake O’Hara

 Another way to guarantee a Lake O’Hara bus ride is to reserve a backcountry camping site.
 In late January, campers can attempt to make a reservation for up to three nights at the Lake O’Hara campground via the Parks Canada Reservation Service.